rorywalsh/cabbage/Docs/groupbox.md

 **fontcolour("colour")** Sets the colour of the font to appear on the groupbox.
 See above for details on valid colours. .

-**linethickess(value)** Sets the thickness of the line that appears on a groupbox.
-Set to 0 to disable the line.
+**outlinethickess(value)** Sets the thickness of the line that appears around a groupbox.
+Set to 0 to disable.

+**linethickess(value)** Sets the thickness of the line that appears under the groupbox name.
+Set to 0 to disable.

 **plant("name")** Sets the name of the plant.
 No two plants can have the same name.
 See [Plants](./plants.md)